techieloantap/awesome-enterprise-wp/README.md

 ### Changelog

+##### 3.1.6
+* Fixed: fixed an issue where pages were getting overwritten unintentionally and code editor was showing.

 ##### 3.1.5
 * Improved: made awesome core and awesome app CPTs to be dynamic based on values defined in AWESOME_CORE_POST_TYPE, AWESOME_APPS_POST_TYPE which can be defined in wp-config.php